NextWindow admired buyer ‘until they sued us’

 READ ALSO: US techs’ advantage in any patent dispute

-Mr Munro had his tongue in his cheek - I’m assuming - but he’s referring to a real life, no-laughing-matter suit, initiated by Smart in April last year in a US District Court in Illinois.
+Mr Munro was referring to legal action initiated by Smart in April last year in a US District Court in Illinois.

 Before the case, “Their CTO and our CTO have always talked at trade shows.
 There’s always been a tremendous amount mutual respect,” said Mr Monro.